Wild Camping in the UK – An Introduction

 What to do if you’re asked to move on whilst wild camping

-Although it may be illegal, remember, wild camping UK is only a civil offence.
+Although wild camping in the UK may be illegal, remember, it is only a civil offence.
 You can’t be tried in a court for wild camping!
 You’ll never have the police at the door wielding photographic evidence.

 If you pitch and someone comes along asking you to leave, and you know you’re trespassing, just pack up and move on.
 When you’re a good distance away and feel they won’t come back start again.
 Wild camping along the Hadrian’s Wall route can be tricky because you’re low down, not too far from houses and farmland.
 Don’t fight it, just move on.